Dr. Eric Ochs, Registered Psychologist in Victoria, BC

 Cognitive Behaviour Therapies (CBT) Work

-I have over a decade of experience in providing expert care based on adapting up-to-date Cognitive Behaviour Therapies (CBT) to the specific needs of my clients.
-I treat a number of Anxiety Disorders, Depression, and ADHD/ADD in adults.
-CBT helps clients to reframe their self talk and to change their behaviour.
-Hundreds of independent studies have proven that CBT is highly effective though awareness in the community remains surprisingly low.
-For a complete, in depth description of how CBT alleviates client symptoms, log on to the button:
+I have two decades of experience in providing expert care based on adapting up-to-date Cognitive Behaviour Therapies (CBT) to the specific needs of my clients.
+I focus on the treatment of Anxiety Disorders and OCD in adults as well as the comorbid depression that can accompany these conditions.
+Hundreds of independent studies have proven that CBT is highly effective.
+For a more in depth description of how CBT alleviates client symptoms, log on with the button:

 CBT for Anxiety and Depression